-Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result
+▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result duine for firefiablers

-Advice for firefighters

-Alert Fire Brigade and tell them location and nature of hazard.

-- ▶ May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water course. - Consider evacuation (or protect in place).

-Fire Fighting

-- Fight fire from a safe distance, with adequate cover. - If safe, switch off electrical equipment until vapour fire hazard removed. - ▶ Use water delivered as a fine spray to control the fire and cool adjacent area. - Avoid spraying water onto liquid pools. - Do not approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire.

-Liquid and vapour are highly flammable.

-- ▶ Severe fire hazard when exposed to heat, flame and/or oxidisers. - Vapour may travel a considerable distance to source of ignition. - ▶ Heating may cause expansion or decomposition leading to violent rupture of containers. - ▶ On combustion, may emit toxic fumes of carbon monoxide (CO).
+Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+If safe, switch off electrical equipment until vapour fire hazard removed.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+Avoid spraying water onto liquid pools.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
+Fire/Explosion Hazard Liquid and vapour are flammable.
+Moderate fire hazard when exposed to heat or flame.
+Vapour forms an explosive mixture with air.
+Moderate explosion hazard when exposed to heat or flame.
+Vapour may travel a considerable distance to source of ignition.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+Combustion products include: carbon dioxide (CO2) nitrogen oxides (NOx) other pyrolysis products typical of burning organic material.

-Fire/Explosion Hazard

-Combustion products include: carbon dioxide (CO2)

-nitrogen oxides (NOx)

-other pyrolysis products typical of burning organic material.

 May emit clouds of acrid smoke